natefikru/scheduleAPI/README.md

 # Schedule Application

 This is a schedule application built for demo purposes.
+This application provides schedule functionality that allows a user to view/create/modify/delete a user/shift.

 The application components include a python flask API with a React UI that interacts with it.
 A user will be able to hit the API directly or use the UI to write and receive data.

 ## API Documentation
 [API Documentation can be found here](https://app.swaggerhub.com/apis-docs/natefikru/scheduleAPI/1.0.0)